ngottlieb87/ajax-rails/README.md

   -- I added: shoulda-matchers, rspec-rails, capybara, factory-bot, simplecov and faker

 * Next I checked the db for any inconsistencies
   -- removed added migrations and added them to there respected tables, changed AR Migration version from [5.0]->[5.1].
-Also added admin to users table, created a account table for user_id.
+Also added admin to users table, created a account table for user_id, fixed total price in orders table to include total_price as a decimal.
 Added popper to application.js.
+Added Model for Accounts and its relations.

 * Removed gemfile.lock and rebundled to fix migration error for add accounts table.